Column Non-Null Count Dtype

-This project made use of data from over 28 000 deliveries completed by Sendy in Nairobi, Kenya.
-The dataset used to train the predictive model used 21 201 data points while the model was test on 7 068 data points.
-The aim was was to optimise the model to improve the Mean Sqaured Error score.
+This project used data from over 28 000 deliveries completed by Sendy in Nairobi, Kenya.
+The dataset used to train the predictive model used 21 201 data points while the model was tested on 7 068 data points.
+The aim was to optimise the model to improve the Mean Squared Error score.
+Travel time was measured in seconds.

 Here is a summary of columns that are found in the dataset which represent the delivery attributes that can be used to predict delivery time: